Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Correctness and Performance of the Synchronizer Algorithm

 The next lemma gives an upper bound on the duration of time a correct process may spend in a view before sending a $\WISH$ for a higher view. \begin{lemma} Let $p_k$ be a correct process that enters a view $v$.
-Then $p_k$ sends $\WISH(v_k)$ with $v_k \ge v+1$ no later than at $\taelast{v}$. \end{lemma}
+Then $p_k$ sends $\WISH(v_k)$ with $v_k \ge v+1$ no later than at $\taelast{v}$. \end{lemma} \begin{proof} Suppose that $p_k$ enters a view $v > 0$ at time $\GST \le s_k \le \tl{v}$.
+Then